bob-anderson-ok/Jocular/src/jocularmain/Help/marker.help.md

 ### Overview --- D and R markers

+These markers serve a dual purpose: to delineate data points for use in estimating noise levels; or to speed calculations when long observations are being processed.

-These markers are used to speed up the solution calculation by restricting the range of candidate *solutions*.
+These markers can be used to speed up the solution calculation by restricting the range of candidate *solutions*.
 For observations with fewer than 1000 points, it may take more time to place the markers than to simply let the *solver* find the biggest thing present using an exhaustive search.

-**<font color=red>D limit markers</font>** (color coded red) bracket points that Jocular is to consider as candidate solution D transition points.
+**<font color=red>D limit markers</font>** (color coded red) bracket points that Jocular is to consider as candidate solution D transition points or to delineate a set of data points to be included in a noise estimation.
 Either none or both markers must be placed.
 They can be placed outside the region of observation points if that is useful.

-**<font color=green>R limit markers</font>** (color coded green) bracket points that Jocular is to consider as candidate solution R transition points.
+**<font color=green>R limit markers</font>** (color coded green) bracket points that Jocular is to consider as candidate solution R transition points or to delineate a set of data points to be included in a noise estimation.
 Either none or both markers must be placed.
 They can be placed outside the region of observation points if that is useful.

 #### Note ---

-    When placing your cursor to select a marker position, put it in a clear area.
+    When placing your cursor to select a marker position, put it in a completely clear area.
 If you put it on a data point, that data point captures the mouse event (so that it can display the coordinate values for you) and so will not respond to a mouse click intended to place a marker.
+The same is true for grid lines and lines between points.
+If a 'click' fails to result in a new marker, move the cursor to a nearby clear area and 'click' again.

 #### Markers 'snap' ---